apache/hertzbeat/home/versioned_docs/version-v1.5.x/community/how-to-release.md

 ## 3. Prepare material package & release

-#### 3.1 Based on the master branch, create a release-${release_version}-rcx branch, such as release-1.6.0-rc1, And create a tag named v1.6.0-rc1 based on the release-1.6.0-rc1 branch, and set this tag as pre-release.
+#### 3.1 Based on the master branch, create a release-${release_version}-rcx branch, such as release-1.6.0-rc1, And create a tag named v1.6.0-rc1 based on the release-1.6.0-rc1 branch, and set this tag as pre-release

 ```shell
 git checkout master